FAQs

 The entire site is served using HTTPS which means all data in transit between you and the site is encrypted.

-IMPORTANT NOTE: If you choose to reveal additional personal information about yourself in article comments, it is considered public, and we have no way of preventing others from seeing it.
+IMPORTANT NOTE: If you choose to reveal additional personal information about yourself in article comments, it is public, and we have no way of preventing others from seeing it.

 No. Notices are prepared and delivered “from inside” the website so it has to have your email address and consent to receive emails from the OARC.